nickmullaney/mc-exercise/FUBAR.md

 Boy, your lovin' is all I think about
 I just can't get you out of my head
-Boy, its more than I dare to think about
+Boy, its more than I dare to think about y

+My milkshake brins all the boys to the yard